-When a light ray passes through the measurement domain having a variable refractive index $ n(x,y)= 1 + G \rho(x,y,z)$, it refracts according to the local value of $n$.
-The parameters $G$ and $\rho(x,y,z)$ are the Gladstone-Dale constant and density gradients.
-A ray point on the background $o_b$, in the absence of any density gradient, is getting imaged on the center pixel of the image plane.
-Here, only central ray from a pencil of rays emanating from point $o_b$ are shown.
+When a light ray passes through the measurement domain with a variable refractive index, $ n(x,y,z)= 1 + G \rho(x,y,z)$, it refracts according to the local value of $n$ as shown in Fig.~\ref{fig:bosOptSetUp}.
+The parameters $G$ and $\rho$ are the Gladstone-Dale constant and local density.
+A ray point on the background, $o_b$, in the absence of any density gradient, is getting imaged on the centre pixel of the image plane.
+Here, only the central ray from a pencil of light rays (light rays emitted by a point on the background in the conical shape) emanating from point $o_b$ is shown.

-With the variable density in the domain, the ray passing through it gets refracted and to the camera, it seems to be coming from point p' on the background.
-This apparent point p$^\prime$ gets imaged as point p on the image plane.
-The displacement from $o_b$ to p$^\prime$ can be decomposed into Cartesian components- $\Delta x' $ $\Delta y'$.
-These displacement components are caused by the density gradient in the x and y directions-$\partial \rho /\partial x$ and $\partial \rho /\partial y$, respectively.
-In the following paragraph, we develop the relation between the two using the y component, a similar relation for the x-component will be inferred.
+With the variable density in the domain, the ray passing through it gets refracted, and to the camera, it seems to be coming from point p$^\prime$ on the background.
+This apparent point p$^\prime$ gets imaged as point p, on the image plane.
+The displacement from $o_b$ to p$^\prime$ can be decomposed into Cartesian components- $\Delta x' $, $\Delta y'$.
+These displacement components are caused by the density gradient in the x and y directions, $\partial \rho /\partial x$ and $\partial \rho /\partial y$, respectively.
+In the following paragraph, we develop the relation between the two using the $y$ component; a similar relation for the $x$-component will be inferred.

-Note that the deviation of the rays path, as they enter and leave the domain are assumed to be very small in comparison to the total path travelled by the ray from background to the image plane under the assumption of paraxial optics \citep{greivenkamp2004field,merzkirch2012flow}.
-The distances in the schematic are exaggerated for the ease of visualization.
-In reality the radius of the circles denoted by $C_i$ and $C_e$ are infinitesimally small, making the two rays to enter and leave at the center of these circles and to remain straight inside the domain.
-For the validity of this assumption, $\Delta z_d << z_i + zb$.
-A small deviation caused by density variations inside the domain results in an angular displacement $\epsilon _y$ at the exit $C_e$.
-This small $\epsilon _y$ leads to a detectable deflection on the imaging plane due to the long ray path.